Research

 Quantum Monte Carlo

-Phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC) has demonstrated remarkable accuracy for a wide variety of transition metal-containing systems exhibiting both weak and strong correlationsThe low-polynomial scaling of the method's computational cost with respect to system size, and its suitability for massive parallelization, enables its application to chemical systems beyond the reach of, e.g., coupled cluster models.
-We have identified a number of concrete methodological advances which will unlock the potential of ph-AFQMC to be a true "gold standard" method for ground and excited states of transition metal and f-block compounds, along with proton-tunneling systems.
+Phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC) has demonstrated remarkable accuracy for a wide variety of transition metal-containing systems exhibiting both weak and strong correlations.
+The low-polynomial scaling of the method's computational cost with respect to system size and its suitability for massive parallelization enable its application to chemical systems beyond the reach of, e.g., coupled cluster models.
+We are pursuing a number of methodological advances which have the potential to position ph-AFQMC as a true "gold standard" method for ground and excited states of transition metal and f-block compounds.

 Quantum Algorithms